-International travel has a different procedure that must be completed at least eight weeks prior to travel.
+International travel has a different procedure that must be completed at least eight weeks prior to travel.ghelp@gwu.edu.
+This request must be submitted at least ten (10) weeks in advance of planned departure.

 For purposes of this policy, international travel is student organization-related when: